-Dreadlocks are just tangled pieces of hair which have no need for a hairbrush.
-Personally I think that it’s hard to tell who had them first.
+Dreadlocks are just tangled pieces of hair that do not need a hairbrush.
+I think that it’s hard to tell who had them first.
 Early humans had no tools to brush their hair and most likely wandered around with matted hair.

-Anyway, thanks for reading and I hope you’ve learnt some stuff about dreads.
+Anyway, thanks for reading and I hope you’ve learned some stuff about dreads.